aertslab/arboreto/docs/lcb.rst

 .. note::

     Using Jupyter is **entirely optional**.
-Everything explained in the following section is equally applicable to running Arboretum from a simple Python session or script.
+Everything explained in the following section is equally applicable to running Arboreto from a simple Python session or script.

-    As an example, please consider `this script <https://github.com/tmoerman/arboretum/blob/master/scripts/run_arboretum.py>`_.
+    As an example, please consider `this script <https://github.com/tmoerman/arboreto/blob/master/scripts/run_arboreto.py>`_.
 Remember that the main code should be in a code block protected by:

     .. code-block:: python